alte-co-jp/MetroRadiance.Fork/README.md

 - Define in WPF XAML (App.xaml.cs)

   App enables the custom color and brush resources using `Register()`.
-This method enables UWP resources for the entire app.
+This method enables custom resources for the entire app.
   ```csharp
     using MetroRadiance.UI;